If you haven’t yet tried corporate video for your business, you should seriously consider it.

 Keeping your video short, but not so short that it’s finished in a blink of an eye, will guarantee continued engagement.

 Viewers will be more willing to watch a whole video if they know they’re close to the end.
-It sounds sad, but it’s the reality of our attention spans these days!
+It sounds sad, but that’s the reality of our attention spans these days!

-What’s more, it means they will stay interested for the whole running time.
+What’s more, it means they will stay interested for the video’s whole running time.